A ballpark assessment

 Revenue from a TV contract, for example, would be attributable primarily to the team.
 But a significant chunk of the revenue from tours of the park, concerts, weddings, and billboards around the stadium can be attributed to Fenway.

-venues around the country are either publicly owned or heavily subsidized, so their property tax assessments are nonexistent or skewed.
+most professional sports venues around the country are either publicly owned or heavily subsidized, so their property tax assessments are nonexistent or skewed.
 But the Massachusetts facilities are all privately owned, so it’s easy to compare them.
 Surprisingly, they all pay about the same, either in taxes or in-lieu-of-tax payments.

 The TD Garden, home to the Boston Celtics and the Boston Bruins, was exempt from property taxes until fiscal 2009 and instead made a smaller, alternative payment under a 121A exemption designed to encourage economic development.
 Since fiscal 2009, however, the property has been taxed like any other commercial property in the city.
 Its assessed value is currently $68 million and its annual tax bill is just under $2 million.

 Gillette Stadium in Foxborough also pays about $2 million, but not in the form of property taxes.
 Randy Scollins, Foxborough’s finance director, says the town owns the land underneath the stadium under an arrangement set up in the early 1970s to help lure the NFL team to the area.
 The town continued that arrangement by swapping the old stadium footprint for the land under Gillette Stadium when it was built earlier this decade.